Minchinhampton Parish Council

 Historical Context: A.E.
 Pash Trust Fund (Now Closed)

 The council previously administered the Albert Edward Pash Charitable Trust Fund (Charity No. 278558), which was established from the estate of Albert Edward Pash following his death in 1973.
 This legacy fund distributed interest annually (typically in April) with 25% allocated to hospital research and up to 75% available for charitable purposes within the parish.
-The trust ceased operations in August 2021, with final funds distributed to Gloucestershire healthcare charities and local organizations including Minchinhampton Market House CIO and Minchinhampton Surgery Charitable Trust.
+The trust was removed from the Charity Commission register following the conclusion of its term, with funds distributed to Gloucestershire healthcare charities and local organisations including Minchinhampton Market House CIO and Minchinhampton Surgery Charitable Trust.

 Ready to write a winning application for Minchinhampton Parish Council?